 Thus, while aware of the role played by global transnational processes, this approach is also attentive to the active role played by national and regional state apparatuses as initiators and supporters of neoliberal reforms, and the role of pre-existing institutional forms.

 Within the health care sector, privatization can be present in three, interconnected, main forms.
 The first one is the privatization of financing, meaning that an increasing share of the national expenditure in health is financed either by private insurance or out-of-pocket (as co-payments or wholly private expenditure).
-The second one is the privatization of health care provision, mostly in the form of development of privately owned services contracting with the public system, or providing services financed by private insurance.
+The second one is the privatization of health care provision, mostly in the form of development of privately owned services contracting with the public system, or services financed by private insurance.
 The third form is the "enterprization" of the public healthcare system, i.e., adoption of a business managerial culture by public system institutions, which blurrs the limits between the public and the private, for-profit sectors (Gastaldo 1997).
-Related to all these aspects, the concept of managed (or regulated) competition has been introduced a few decades ago, among other things trying to create a balance between private and public modes of operation.
+Related to all these aspects, the concept of managed (or regulated) competition was introduced a several decades ago, where one of the objectives was to create a balance between private and public modes of operation.

 Almost by definition, the privatization of finance ties the right to health services with the ability to pay for them.
 Studies have consistently shown that, when compared with countries with publicly funded universal health coverage (i.e. UK and Netherlands), in health-systems where private insurance dominates (i.e. USA and Switzerland) equitable access to healthcare is severely harmed (Schoen et al, 2010; Schoen et al 2013; Osborn et al, 2016; Dickman et al, 2017).
 In a survey that compared insurance-related experiences among adults in 11 countries during 2010 (Schoen et al, 2010), 39% of USA citizens with below average income and 20% of those with above average income have experienced at least one access barrier due to cost.
 In the UK on the other hand, only 4% experienced one or more access barriers due to cost, regardless of their income level.
 In a similar study among respondents who requested emergency care during 2016 (Osborn et al, 2016), 33% of USA and 22% of Swiss citizens reported experiencing cost-related access problems whereas only 7% and 8% had such an experience in the UK and in the Netherlands respectively.